-OPTION SNP file <file>
+OPTION SNP_file <file>

-This option invokes the genomic routine in the application programs.
+This option invokes the genomic routine in the application program.
 The SNP file should contain Field 1 - animal ID with the same format as in pedigree file

-Field 2 - genotypes with 0, 1, 2, and 5 (missing) or real values for gene content (or genotype probability) 0.12, ...
+Field 2 - genotypes with 0, 1, 2, and 5 (missing) or real values for gene content (or genotype probability) 0.12. ...